 Yes.
-In order for vessels to share pots in the GOA during the fishing season, NOAA Fisheries requires a vessel operator to 1) remove all longline pot gear registered to the vessel and used to fish IFQ sablefish from the fishing grounds, 2) return the gear to port, and 3) remove the pot tags that are registered to that vessel from each pot before the gear can be used on another vessel.
-The operator of the second vessel is required to attach a pot tag registered to their vessel to each pot before deploying the gear to fish for IFQ IFQ sablefish in the GOA.
+In order for vessels to share pots in the GOA during the fishing season, NOAA Fisheries requires a vessel operator to 1) remove all longline pot gear used by the vessel to fish IFQ sablefish from the fishing grounds, and 2) return the gear to port as set forth in 50 CFR § 679.42(l)(5)(iv).

 Gear soaking is allowed for a limited period of time specific to each GOA IFQ sablefish area.

 In the Southeast Outside District sablefish area, you may not soak gear while making a delivery.
-A catcher vessel operator must retrieve and remove from the fishing grounds all longline pot gear that is assigned to the vessel and deployed to fish IFQ sablefish when the vessel makes an IFQ landing.
+A catcher vessel operator must retrieve and remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish when the vessel makes an IFQ landing.

-In the Southeast Outside District sablefish area, a catcher/processor must redeploy or remove from the fishing grounds all longline pot gear that is assigned to the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.
+In the Southeast Outside District sablefish area, a catcher/processor must redeploy or remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.

-In the West Yakutat and Central GOA sablefish areas, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear that is assigned to the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.
+In the West Yakutat and Central GOA sablefish areas, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear used by the vessel and deployed to fish IFQ sablefish within five days of deploying the gear.

-In the Western GOA sablefish area, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear that is assigned to the vessel and deployed to fish IFQ sablefish within seven days of deploying the gear.
+In the Western GOA sablefish area, a vessel operator must redeploy or remove from the fishing grounds all longline pot gear that is used by the vessel and deployed to fish IFQ sablefish within seven days of deploying the gear.

-24. Do I need to maintain a logbook even if my vessel is under 60 ft length overall?
+20. Do I need to maintain a logbook even if my vessel is under 60 feet length overall?

 Yes, NOAA Fisheries requires all vessel operators using longline pot gear in the GOA IFQ sablefish fishery to complete logbooks.
 NOAA Fisheries uses the logbook to monitor fishing activities and enforce IFQ Program regulations including the management measures for vessels using longline pot gear in the GOA IFQ sablefish fishery.